top of page

 By Nestor Murray-Irizarry

-Mercedes Arias was one of the great pianists and composers that Ponce had.
+Mercedes Arias was one of Ponce's great pianists and composers.
 Mercedes Arias-Ventura, daughter of José María Arias and Sinforosa Ventura-Castell, was born in 1862 in Ponce and died in her hometown on January 7, 1954.
-She was the eldest of five siblings: Josefa, Ricardo, Enrique-Blas and Antonio- Second.
-(1)
+She was the eldest of five siblings: Josefa, Ricardo, Enrique-Blas, and Antonio- Second.[1]

-With regard to this outstanding artist, I would like to point out some data on the social history of our City.
-Oral history narrates that it was the great love of the great Puerto Rican dance composer Juan Morel Campos, a purebred Ponce native.
-The love affair of Juan and Mercedes took place at night, in the beautiful grove that time built in the Callejón del Amor, today known as Paseo Arias, between Cristina and Comercio streets in the historic center of the Pearl of the South.
+On the subject of this outstanding artist, I would like to highlight some information about our city's social history.
+Oral history narrates the love of the great Puerto Rican dance composer, Juan Morel Campos, a born-and-bred Ponce native.
+The love affair of Juan and Mercedes took place at night, in the beautiful grove that time built in the Callejón del Amor, known today as Paseo Arias, between Cristina and Comercio streets in the historic center of the Pearl of the South.

-The Lcda.
-Gladys Tormes told me that the prominent businessman Efraín Figueroa also told her that Mercedes, days before she died, asked to be buried with the compositions on paper that Juan had dedicated to her.
-(3) Many of these prints of Morel's famous dances were printed in Europe and the US by Bazar Otero.
-Figueroa also told Gladys that Arias worked at the Fox Delicias Theater interpreting the piano scores that were already accompanied by the silent film reels.
-(The first talkies that were shown in Ponce were shown at the Teatro Habana.)
-Efraín told him that Mercedes is buried in the Perla del Sur Catholic cemetery.
-Arias studied music with Morel Campos at the famous Bazar Otero, located many years ago on Calle Atocha, in the same space that Bazar Atocha used to occupy.
-The father of dear friends Uchi, Edna and Toñito Penna bought this property in the 1940s.
+The attorney Gladys Tormes recounted to me that the prominent businessman Efraín Figueroa also told her that Mercedes, days before her death, requested to be buried with the compositions on paper that Juan had dedicated to her.[3]
+Many of the sheets of Morel's famous dances were printed in Europe and the U.S. by Bazar Otero.
+Figueroa also told Gladys that Arias worked at the Teatro Fox Delicias, performing the piano scores that came with the silent film reels.
+(The first sound films shown in Ponce were presented at the Teatro Habana.)
+Efraín commented that Mercedes is buried in the Catholic Cemetery of Ponce.
+Arias studied music with Morel Campos at the famous Bazar Otero, located many years ago on Atocha Street, in the same space that the Bazar Atocha once occupied.
+The father of our dear friends Uchi, Edna, and Toñito Penna bought that property in the 1940s.

-The Otero family has had a very prominent place in the history of our country.
-It is enough to remember Antonio (Totón) Otero, one of the founders and owners of Bazar Otero; Olimpio Otero, a well-remembered businessman and politician in Ponce, and Ana Otero, from Humacao, the most important pianist of her generation in the country.
-So Mercedes took two loves imprinted in her heart: the music of her Torment and the ink of her printer where she developed her musical talent.
+The Otero family has held a very prominent place in our country's history.
+One need only recall Antonio (Totón) Otero, one of the founders and owners of Bazar Otero; Olimpio Otero, a fondly remembered businessman and politician in Ponce; and Ana Otero, from Humacao, the country's most important pianist of her generation.
+Thus, Mercedes carried two loves imprinted on her heart: the music of her beloved Tormento and the ink of her printer where she honed her musical talent.

 Mercedes was also one of the favorite piano students of music teacher Julio Carlos de Arteaga.
-This distinguished musicologist, born in Yauco and adopted son of Ponce, studied piano at the Paris Conservatory of Music where he won an award for his skilful execution of piano accompaniment.
-Arias always highlighted on more than one occasion her rare talents as a consecrated pianist.
-At evenings and concerts she received constant and well-deserved ovations, being widely applauded for the exquisite tuning and correct taste with which she executed the most difficult pieces of her vast repertoire.
-In 1928 Ponce organized a Symphony Orchestra.
+This distinguished musicologist, born in Yauco and an adopted son of Ponce, studied piano at the Paris Conservatory of Music, where he won an award for his skillful piano accompaniment.
+Arias repeatedly demonstrated her rare talents as an accomplished pianist.
+At soirées and concerts, she received constant and well-deserved ovations, being highly applauded for the exquisite intonation and impeccable taste with which she performed the most difficult pieces in her vast repertoire.
+In 1928, Ponce organized a Symphony Orchestra.
 Mercedes was one of the first artists to be hired.
-Ponce's artistic life was very intense.
+The artistic life of Ponce was very vibrant.

-Under the leadership of Juan Morel Campos, Mercedes Arias and the soprano Lizzie Graham, between 1850-1927, according to Héctor Campos Parsi, (4) there were performances, concerts, gatherings and recitals.
-Not content with being an artist of great qualities, she devoted herself to teaching, in which she was very successful, forming female disciples who honored her.
-In 1892, Mercedes held an audition with the aim of showing the advances obtained by the disciples who continued their musical studies under her direction.
-That night also demonstrated the excellent school he had and his great vocation for teaching.
-Several of her students showed off her talent: Amelia Serra, Lila Salazar, Leonor Valdivieso, Celina Besosa, María Rodríguez, Panchita Colon, Elisa Tavarez, María and Mercedes Laguna.
-(5)
+Under the leadership of Juan Morel Campos, Mercedes Arias, and soprano Lizzie Graham, numerous performances, concerts, gatherings and recitals took place between 1850-1927, according to Héctor Campos Parsi [4].
+Not content with being a highly talented artist, she dedicated herself to teaching, in which she was very successful, training female students who honored her.
+In 1892, Mercedes held an audition to showcase the progress made by the students who had pursued their musical studies under her direction.
+That evening, she also demonstrated her excellent school and great vocation for teaching.
+Several of her students displayed their talent: Amelia Serra, Lila Salazar, Leonor Valdivieso, Celina Besosa, María Rodríguez, Panchita Colon, Elisa Tavarez, and María and Mercedes Laguna.[5]

-In her private treatment she was affable and kind, capturing the general sympathies of all by her sweet and attractive modesty.
-He worked as a teacher until he prematurely raised his soul to the heaven of charms with which he dreamed so many times in life.
-Mercedes Arias is linked to the group of women from Ponce who stood out in Puerto Rican music.
-We proudly remember Elisa Tavárez de Storer, Genoveva de Arteaga, Lola (Lolita) Tizol, Amalia Paoli, Arcela (Selita) and Consuelo Menchaca, Palmira Felicci, Lolita Aspiroz, among others.
-May women always live!
+In her personal interactions, she was affable and kind, winning everyone's affection with her sweet and charming modesty.
+She taught until her untimely passing, taking her soul to the heavens of enchantment that had so often graced her life.
+Mercedes Arias is among the group of women from Ponce who distinguished themselves in Puerto Rican music.
+We remember with great pride Elisa Tavárez de Storer, Genoveva de Arteaga, Lola (Lolita) Tizol, Amalia Paoli, Arcela (Selita) and Consuelo Menchaca, Palmira Felicci, Lolita Aspiroz, and others.
+Long live women!

 But that love was impossible.
 The social distances between the two were insurmountable.
 Campos (sic) belonged to a different world from the one in which the goddess of his dream moved and although he esteemed her, to the extent that predilection could do it, the admiration that Campos (sic) had for her, knew how to disillusion him from the beginning by through friends of both: Tell him that can't be and never was, he told his friends.
 And they both died unmarried.
 And it is known that she had very good opportunities to join in marriage with gentle gallants when brilliant proposals were made to them both in Europe and on the island of Cuba.